XiongxiaoXu/ML4InterconectNetwork/README.md

 The Dragonfly network (see the following figure) has a hierarchical design, consisting of the all-to-all inter-group connection and intra-group connection.
 In the network, the 72 compute nodes and 36 routers are averagely divided into 9 groups, which are all-to-all connected.
 Within a group, the routers are also all-to-all connected.
 Each router has 7 ports, including 2 terminal ports, 3 local ports, and 2 global ports.
 The total number of ports is 252.
 ![image](https://github.com/XiongxiaoXu/ML-SurrogateModel/assets/34889516/0801eaab-bcd6-4365-9131-2b1a2abb9b04)

+## ML Surrogate Model
+* ARIMA is a classical statistical time series forecasting method and has been widely adopted in traffic forecasting
+* ADP-LSTM is a varaint of LSTM.
+It can dynamically update parameters and adapt to the evolving network traffic, by incorporating an online learning strategy into the standard offline learning

 ## Environment
 * python            3.8.13
 * numpy             1.21.5